ARTICLE I – PURPOSE

 F. Understand financial budgets;

 G. Planning, organizing and time management skills;

 H. Ability to work as a team player.

 ARTICLE IV – MEETINGS

 Section 1.
-Regular Meetings of the Board .
-A regular meeting of the Board shall be held once each month on the third Thursday of the month in the SWC Board Room.
+Regular Meetings of the Board.
+A regular meeting of the Board shall be held once each month on the second Tuesday in a designated location.

 ARTICLE V – OFFICERS